cloudfoundry/service-fabrik-broker/inter-operator/architecture/basic.md

 ## Context

-The technical guidelines for developing stateful services natively on Kubernetes are documented [here](https://github.wdf.sap.corp/CPonK8s/k8s-native-services-concept/blob/master/README.md).
-The high-level approach recommendation is for the individual services to package their service implementation (including automated life-cycle activities) as a [Kubernetes Operator](https://github.wdf.sap.corp/CPonK8s/k8s-native-services-concept/blob/master/README.md#packaging-inter-operability-and-discovery).
+The high-level approach recommendation for developing stateful services natively on Kubernetes is for the individual services to package their service implementation (including automated life-cycle activities) as a [Kubernetes Operator](https://coreos.com/operators/).
 An operator is a combination of a set of [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) in Kubernetes and a set of custom controllers which watch, manage and implement a control-loop to take the required action to reconcile the desired state (as specified in the custom resources) with the actual state.

 Typically, the operators are expected to manage their services within a given Kubernetes cluster and be feature-complete (via their [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) in the functionality they provide.